-- Activities of daily living dependence;

 - Delay in development;

 - Continence;

 - Orientation;

 - Behavior;

-- Any medical condition, including stability and prognosis of the condition;
+- Medical conditions, including stability and prognosis of the condition;

-- Any medical nursing treatment provided to the applicant or member including skilled monitoring, medication, and therapeutic regimens;
+• Any medical nursing treatment provided to the customer including skilled monitoring, medication, and therapeutic procedures;

-- The degree to which the applicant or member must be supervised; - The skill and training required of the applicant's or member's caregiver; and - Any other factors of significance to the individual case.
+- The degree to which the customer must be supervised; - The skill and training required of the customer's caregiver; and - Any other significant factors that impact the individual case.

-If the physician consultant is unable to make the determination from the PAS assessment and the available medical records, the physician consultant may conduct a face-to-face review with the applicant or member or contact others familiar with the applicant's or member's needs, including a primary care physician or other caregiver, to make the determination.
+If the physician consultant cannot make the determination from the PAS assessment and the available medical records, the physician consultant may conduct a face-to-face review with the customer or contact others familiar with the customer's needs, including a primary care physician or other caregiver, to make the determination.

-The physician consultant shall state the reasons for the determination in the physician review comment section of the PAS instrument.
+The physician consultant must document the reasons for the determination in the physician review comment section of the PAS assessment.